deepansh8888/my-app2/README.md

   Here, put the version on your pc

 #### Windows
-- Start MongoDB service (replace `<path>` with the path where MongoDB is installed):
+- Start MongoDB service:
   ```bash
   net start MongoDB
   ```

 ### Creating Database and Collection
 1. Open MongoDB Compass.
-2. Click on "Create Database".
+2. Click on `Create Database`.
-3. Enter "w3villa" as the Database Name.
+3. Enter `w3villa` as the Database Name.
-4. Enter "users" as the Collection Name.
+4. Enter `users` as the Collection Name.
-5. Click on "Create Database".
+5. Click on `Create Database`.

 ### Running the Project